jquagga/u978/README.md

-# μreadsb
+# μ978

-This is a Dockerfile which builds a minimized readsb container to gather and forward ADSB data.
+This is a Dockerfile which builds a minimized dump978-fa container to gather and forward UAT data.